xg-chu/CrowdDet/README.md

 # Models

-The pre-trained model is come from Detectron2 Model Zoo: https://dl.fbaipublicfiles.com/detectron2/ImageNetPretrained/MSRA/R-50.pkl
+We use pre-trained model from Detectron2 Model Zoo: https://dl.fbaipublicfiles.com/detectron2/ImageNetPretrained/MSRA/R-50.pkl.

-More models will be released in a few days!
+More models of our method will be released in a few days!

 # Contact